henesy/sports/README.md

 Each port lives in a directory under the `$ports` root directory as per `$ports/category-subcategory/portname`.

 Every port directory has a `port` file which is ingested by the `ports/*` scripts.

+Additionally, each port has its own `root/` directory in which the port is installed.

 A port may also contain a `patches/` directory which may be ingested by a `patch` function in the `port` file as described later.